magical01/rsschool-cv/cv.md

 - **Discord: Denis Verzakov (@magical01)**
 - **Telegram: @qwewsxx**
 # Summary:
- I am studying at a technical university in the 3rd year, the direction of Management in technical systems My goal is to become  Front-end developer.
+ I am studying at a technical university in the 3rd year, the direction of Management in technical systems.
+My goal is to become  Front-end developer.
 I am ready to spend 6-8 hours a day for learning.
 My strengths are the desire to learn, conscientiousness, increased efficiency, dedication, discipline, attention to detail, sociability.
 I really like to learn new things and get better every day.

 # Skills: